dhutapratama/docs/responses.md

 <a name="json-responses"></a>
 ### JSON Responses

-The `json` method will automatically set the `Content-Type` header to `application/json`, as well as convert the given array to JSON using the `json_encode` PHP function:
+The `json` method will automatically set the `Content-Type` header to `application/json`, as well as convert the given array to JSON using the `json_encode` GO function:

     return response()->json([
         'name' => 'Abigail',